blobfish974/denzel/README_original.md

 > The must-watch Denzel's movies

-To run my programm simply run nodeamon app.js

-To start React App run:
-cd react-app
-npm start

-Development information:

-I first modified the sandbox file to store the datas in 2 json files inside data repository when running it.

-At the beginning I had 2 collections (one for all movies and one for awesome ones) but one is enough!

-Global readme is:

 ![denzel](https://m.media-amazon.com/images/M/MV5BMjE5NDU2Mzc3MV5BMl5BanBnXkFtZTcwNjAwNTE5OQ@@._V1_SY1000_SX750_AL_.jpg)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->